thekevinscott/thekevinscott/content/articles/2016/services-based-architecture/index.md

 description: "Building a bot using a set of microservices."
 url: "/we-moved-to-a-services-based-architecture-while-building-our-bot-and-it-is-awesome/"
 tags: ["chatbots", "microservices", "node.js"]
-title: "We moved to a services-based architecture while building our Bot and it is awesome"
+title: "Services-based architectures"
-hidden: true
+summary: "We moved to a services-based architecture while building our Bot and it is awesome"
 ---

 The first draft of Emoji Salad, our Emoji Pictionary bot, was a monolithic